demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 ## Closures

 Colsures, or coloquially, functions inside functions.
-This is bread and butter of Javascript programming, and you know to know them
+This is bread and butter of Javascript programming, and you know to know them!

+Closures deserve article on their own, but I just mention them here since they are built using functions.

 ```javascript
 function tagGeneratorFactory() {